Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Air quality management in Alberta includes the use of regulations that are made under the authority of the Environmental Enhancement and Protection Act of Alberta.

-Non-compliance with regulation requirements can result in enforcement actions by Alberta Environment and Parks.
+Non-compliance with regulation requirements can result in enforcement actions by the Alberta government.
 Enforcement encompasses administrative and judicial measures such as enforcement orders, court orders and prosecution.

-Regulations, codes and codes of practice are available from Alberta Queen's Printer:
+Regulations, codes and codes of practice are available from Alberta King's Printer:

 Use the search options listed or click the "List all Regulations" search button.